dan-t/vim-hsimport/README.md

 I'm very open for changing this to something more robust.
-The solution can return false positives, because the real inspection is done by `hdevtools`, it's just about to reduce the number of source files given to `hdevtools` and that it's still interactive usable.
+The solution can return false positives, because the real inspection is done by `hdevtools`, it's just about to reduce the number of source files given to `hdevtools` and that it's still fast enough to be interactive usable.

 Credits
 -------